Genz17/ButterFlyNet2D/README.md

 These two folders are created for storing parameters and images.

 ## Acknowledgement
-The author thanks <a href="https://github.com/YingzhouLi">Yingzhou Li</a>, the codes are implemented with his great help.
+The author thanks <a href="https://github.com/YingzhouLi">Yingzhou Li</a>, the code are implemented with his great help.